 The Drentsche Patrijshond can be a mouthful to pronounce.
 The correct way to pronounce their name is da’rinse-ah puh’trice-hoon.
 However, we’ll just call them the “Drent” for short.
 But while they’re spaniel-type dogs, they were derived from pointers.

 Drents are believed to have originated from early the pointing dogs of Spain.
 When these dogs arrived in the Netherlands, many of them were quickly crossbred with various local breeds.
 All except for those in the Province of Drenthe (hence, the name).

 Today, Drents are excellent hunting dogs known for their work on various terrain.
-Not only are they highly skilled, but their versatility allows them to hunt on both land and water.
-They’re also known to be top retrievers, making them all-around hunting dogs.
+Not only are they very skilled, but their versatility allows them to hunt on both land and water.
+They’re also known to be some of the top retrievers, making them all-around hunting dogs.

 As great as they are on the field, they’re just as perfect for the home.
-Famously known to be great playmates with kids, Drents have a soft side that meshes well with people.
+Famously known to be great with older kids, Drents have a soft side that meshes well with all types of people.
 They’re highly loyal dogs and take training very seriously too.

 19. Picardy Spaniel

 Highlights: Gentle, Outgoing, Loving

 The Picardy Spaniel is a French spaniel breed used primarily as a gun-dog.
 They’re believed to be one of the oldest French dogs, with strong ties to French aristocrats.
 Even so, the Picardy Spaniels have since evolved into family dogs for the mass.

 They first became popular shortly after the French Revolution, when hunting became a sport for even the common people (not just nobility).
 Their water-resistant coats were what made them such favorable dogs for the swampy conditions in north west France.